 The publicani said to be the earliest precursor of the corporation because they were large organizations with diffuse ownership, but there are some crucial differences such as the fact that membership in the publicani was more like club membership and shares were not bought and sold on a free market.
 Plus, the publicani solely served the government rather than profiting from entrepreneurial activities.
 They were purely agents of the state unlike most modern corporations whose business models are directed by market incentives.

 William N. Goetzmann and K. Geert Rouwenhorst argue that there are three distinguishing features of a modern corporation but publicani only have the first two:

-First, its existence is not affected by the departure of individual members.
+First, [a corporation’s] existence is not affected by the departure of individual members.
 This stability enhances its ability to participate in economic transactions.

 Second, designated members of the company can represent it, in other words, they can enter contracts without assuming rights or duties themselves.
 Instead, the company becomes the bearer of all obligations.